-- (1) Conditions for Use.
-If a District determines in writing that the use of competitive sealed bidding is either not practicable or not advantageous to the District, a contract may be entered into by competitive sealed proposals subject to the provisions of Section 1520 and the regulations, unless otherwise provided in this section.
-The regulations may provide that it is either not practicable or not advantageous to the District to procure specified types of supplies, services, information technology, or construction by competitive sealed bidding.
-Contracts for the design-build, design-build-operate-maintain, or design-build-finance-operate-maintain project delivery methods specified in Article 9 of this code must be entered into by competitive sealed proposals, except as otherwise provided in Sections 1550 (Small purchases), 1560 (Sole source procurements), and 1570 (Emergency procurements). - (2) Public Notice.
-Adequate public notice of the request for proposals must be given in the same manner as provided in Section 1520(3). - (3) Receipt of Proposals.
-Proposals must be opened publicly in accordance with regulations.
-A tabulation of proposals must be prepared in accordance with regulations promulgated by the board and must be open for public inspection after contract award. - (4) Request for Qualifications. - (a) Before soliciting proposals, the procurement officer may issue a request for qualifications from prospective offerors.
-The request must contain at a minimum a description of the scope of the work to be solicited by the request for proposals and must state the deadline for submission of information and how prospective offerors may apply for consideration.
-The request must require information only on their qualifications, experience, and ability to perform the requirements of the contract. - (b) After receipt of the responses to the request for qualifications from prospective offerors, rank of the prospective offerors must be determined in writing from most qualified to least qualified on the basis of the information provided.
-Proposals then must be solicited from at least the top two prospective offerors by means of a request for proposals.
-The determination regarding how many proposals to solicit is not subject to review pursuant to Article 17.
+(a) If a District determines in writing that the use of competitive sealed bidding is either not practicable or not advantageous to the District, a contract may be entered into by competitive sealed proposals subject to the provisions of Section 1520 and the regulations, unless otherwise provided in this section.

-- (5) Evaluation Factors.
-The request for proposals must state the relative importance of the factors to be considered in evaluating proposals but may not require a numerical weighting for each factor.
-Price may, but need not, be an evaluation factor. - (6) Discussion with Offerors.
+- (b) The regulations may provide that it is either not practicable or not advantageous to the District to procure specified types of supplies, services, information technology, or construction by competitive sealed bidding.
+Contracts for the design build, design build operate maintain, or design build finance operate maintain project delivery methods specified in Article 9 of this code must be entered into by competitive sealed proposals, except as otherwise provided in Sections 1550 (Small purchases), 1560 (Sole source procurements), and 1570 (Emergency procurements). - (2) Public Notice. -Adequate public notice of the request for proposals must be given in the same manner as provided in Section 1520(3). - (3) Receipt of Proposals. -Proposals must be opened publicly in accordance with regulations.
+A tabulation of proposals must be prepared in accordance with regulations promulgated by the board and must be open for public inspection after contract award. - (4) Request for Qualifications. - (a) Before soliciting proposals, the procurement officer may issue a request for qualifications from prospective offerors. -The request must contain at a minimum a description of the scope of the work to be solicited by the request for proposals and must state the deadline for submission of information and how prospective offerors may apply for consideration. -The request must require information only on their qualifications, experience, and ability to perform the requirements of the contract. - (b) After receipt of the responses to the request for qualifications from prospective offerors, rank of the prospective offerors must be determined in writing from most qualified to least qualified on the basis of the information provided. -Proposals then must be solicited from at least the top two prospective offerors by means of a request for proposals. -The determination regarding how many proposals to solicit is not subject to review pursuant to Article 17. - (5) Evaluation Factors.- The request for proposals must state the relative importance of the factors to be considered in evaluating proposals but may not require a numerical weighting for each factor. -Price may, but need not, be an evaluation factor. - (6) Discussion with Offerors.
 As provided in the request for proposals, and under regulations, discussions may be conducted with offerors who submit proposals determined to be reasonably susceptible of being selected for award for the purpose of clarification to assure full understanding of, and responsiveness to, the solicitation requirements.
 All offerors whose proposals, in the procurement officer's sole judgment, need clarification must be accorded that opportunity.
+Offerors must be accorded fair and equal treatment with respect to any opportunity for discussions.
+In conducting discussions, there must be no disclosure of confidential information derived from proposals submitted by competing offerors.
+The board shall promulgate regulations governing discussions.

-[Model Comment: (1) Cross reference Regulation 2095(I).
+[Model Comment: (1) Cross reference Regulation 2095(1).
 (2) Communications pursuant to this subsection (6) must be conducted in accordance with the guidance appearing in the District's internal operating procedures.
 See attached.]